Tax Planning Guide: 2026

 Frequently Asked Questions: Capital Gains Tax in Pennsylvania

-Pennsylvania taxes capital gains as ordinary income at a flat rate of 3.07% in 2026.
-This rate applies to all capital gains — short-term and long-term — regardless of the holding period or the taxpayer's income level.
+Pennsylvania taxes capital gains as ordinary income at a flat rate of 3.07 percent in 2026.
+This rate applies to all capital gains, short-term and long-term, regardless of the holding period or the taxpayer's income level.
 Pennsylvania does not offer a preferential lower rate for long-term gains as the federal system does.

-For high-income earners in 2026, the combined rate on long-term capital gains in Pennsylvania is approximately 26.87%: 20% federal long-term capital gains rate, 3.8% net investment income tax (NIIT) for those above the MAGI threshold, and 3.07% Pennsylvania state tax.
-The exact rate depends on your filing status and total income.
-Short-term gains face even higher combined rates because the federal rate would be your ordinary income rate of up to 37%.
+For high-income earners in 2026, the combined rate on long-term capital gains in Pennsylvania is approximately 26.87 percent.
+This reflects a 20 percent federal long-term capital gains rate, a 3.8 percent net investment income tax (NIIT) for those above the MAGI threshold, and the 3.07 percent Pennsylvania state tax.
+Short-term gains face even higher combined rates because the federal layer is taxed at ordinary income rates of up to 37 percent.

 It depends.
 Pennsylvania does not fully conform to the federal Section 121 primary residence exclusion.
-Federally, you may exclude up to $250,000 ($500,000 for married filing jointly) of gain on the sale of a primary home if you meet ownership and use tests.
+Federally, you may exclude up to $250,000 ($500,000 for married filing jointly) of gain on the sale of a primary home.
 Pennsylvania has its own rules and may tax gains that are excluded federally.
 If the property was your sole principal residence for the entire period of ownership, you may qualify for the PA exclusion, but the rules differ from the federal standard.
-Investment properties are taxed in full at 3.07% with no exclusion.
+Investment properties are taxed in full at 3.07 percent.

-No. Pennsylvania imposes a flat 3.07% tax on capital gains.
+No. Pennsylvania imposes a flat 3.07 percent tax on capital gains.
 There is no blanket exemption from capital gains tax in Pennsylvania.
-Certain narrow exemptions exist — for example, Pennsylvania does not tax qualified retirement plan distributions for taxpayers age 59.5 and older — but these do not apply to gains from business sales, stock portfolios, or real estate.
-Taxpayers cannot eliminate Pennsylvania capital gains liability by simply holding assets longer than one year, as they might reduce federal liability.
+Certain narrow exemptions exist, such as Pennsylvania not taxing qualified retirement plan distributions for taxpayers age 59.5 and older, but these do not apply to gains from business sales, stock portfolios, or real estate.

 Work with Defiant Capital Group